0xJus/jFlipper-OSRS/README.md

-# Flipper-OSRS
+# jFlipper-OSRS

 ## Overview

-This very simple Python script automates flipping items in the OSRS Grand Exchange using the OSRS RuneLite client application along with the Flipping CoPilot RuneLite plugin.
-The script is designed to enhance efficiency by automating the buying and selling process of suggested copilot items to maximize profits.
+This very simple Python script that automates flipping items in the OSRS Grand Exchange using the OSRS RuneLite client application along with the Flipping CoPilot RuneLite plugin.
+The script is designed to enhance efficiency by automating the buying and selling process of suggested copilot items to maximize hourly profits.

 ## Features